 When Suleiman at last puts in at Madagascar to resupply Flashman seizes the opportunity to get himself and his lady out of the hands of the pirates and an escape to shore is made.
 Unfortunately it turns out to be the old “out of the frying pan and into the fire” situation.

 Harry and Elspeth wind up as reluctant guests of Madagascar’s current ruler – Queen Ranavalona, a figure I was already familiar with from her role in Malagassy mythology due to her semi-divine status.
 Ranavalona has been called a female Caligula for her depravity, taciturn nature and her genocidal acts of violence against her own people.
 (She killed off huge percentages of the population in her sadistically cruel public “games.”)

-As she often did in real life with white men who fell into her lap as castaways or outright prisoners, Queen Ranavalona takes Flashman as a sex-slave.
+As she often did in real life with foreign men who fell into her lap as castaways or outright prisoners, Queen Ranavalona takes Flashman as a sex-slave.
 Another European man languishing in the Queen’s custody is the real-life Frenchman Jean Laborde.

 Laborde was in his thirteenth year of captivity in Madagascar when Flashman met him.
 Jean had also been used as a sex-slave by the Queen but had charmed her enough that when she tired of him she granted him a minor position in her court instead of killing him in the gruesome ways she usually did with discarded lovers.